Gina S. Warren

 "Hydropower: It’s a Small World After All,” 91 Nebraska Law Review 925 (2013).
 [SSRN]

 "Two Years After the Pennsylvania Supreme Court’s Decision in Belden & Blake Corp. v.
-Commonwealth Department of Conservation & Natural Resources: The Commonwealth’s Struggle to Protect State Lands," co-author with Krista M. Baron, 13 Duquesne Business Law Journal 193 (2011).
-[Westlaw]
+Commonwealth Department of Conservation & Natural Resources: The Commonwealth’s Struggle to Protect State Lands," co-author with Krista M. Baron, 13 Duquesne Business Law Journal 193 (2011). [link to pdf] [Westlaw]

 "Hydraulic Fracturing Fluid Disclosure: Do We Have a Right to Know?"
 3 Kölner Schrift zum Wirtschaftsrecht [KSzW] 328 (2011) (Ger.). [link to pdf]